lin-mc-mak/can-of-books-backend/README.md

 ## Change Log

+03-28-2022 18:33 - Application now has a fully-functional express server, with a GET route for the database request.
+Seed function can be used to instantiate data into database.

+03-30-2022 11:40 - Front end now has simple login form and header navigation between home page and profile page.
+Back-end now has connection with mongoDB and can GET seed data from database, will be adding CREATE and DELETE functionality.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->